Woodward Academy: William R. Brewster Jr. becomes President of GMA

 In 1960, Commander William R. Brewster Jr., U.S.N.R, became the third president of GMA from 1959 to 1979.
 “Commander Brewster,” as he was known by cadets, graduated from the U.S. Naval Academy with the class of 1942 days after Pearl Harbor on December 19, 1941.
 In Operation Torch in North Africa his ship, the BERNADOU, was awarded a Presidential Unit Citation and Brewster as its Gunnery Officer the Silver Star Medal.
 In October 1944 off Okinawa, his ship USS Prichett (DD 561) was attacked and he was awarded the Bronze Star Medal with a Combat “V.” He was a Naval Aviator, remaining in the Naval Air Reserve.
 Commander Brewster taught mathematics and science and served as commandant at GMA.
 During the next thirty-three years he worked up the administrative ladder.
 His wife of 57 years, Kathryn (“Kitty”) Cummings Brewster, was a beloved figure to GMA Cadets for her warmth and charm.
 She was active in the school’s administration, including interior design for new buildings, approval of weekly menus, landscape design and supervision, purchasing and distributing textbooks and supervision of school opening and social functions.
 During his tenure as President, he initiated the school’s first fundraising effort in its 65-year history which raised enough capital to renovate many old facilities and build necessary new ones.
 Between 1965 and 1966, he carried out the transition of GMA from a military academy to a non-military college preparatory school, Woodward Academy, and brought many other changes including phasing out the Army ROTC program.

 War service of GMA alumni

 During the Second World War and the Korean War, GMA offered continuous school which allowed graduation in two and one-half years.
 An estimated 1,500 alumni served in the armed forces during those wars with over fifty percent serving as commissioned officers.
 About 600 GMA alumni served in World War I and many GMA alumni also served in the Vietnam War.
 The entry to the Woodward Academy campus along East Rugby Street is lined with memorials to GMA alumni who died in each war of the 20th and 21st Centuries.

-Traditions of GMA

-The military traditions of GMA in some cases mirrored those of the U.S. Military Academy.
-Some of those traditions are summarized here: